Applications Are Open

 -

-Founded in 2015, CIIS’ Center for Psychedelic Therapies and Research was the first-ever university-affiliated psychedelics certificate program, and after a decade, it is firmly established as the gold standard for post-graduate professional training in psychedelics.
+Founded in 2015, CIIS’ Center for Psychedelic Therapies and Research was the first-ever university-affiliated psychedelics certificate program, and after a decade, it is firmly established as the gold standard for professional training in psychedelics.
 Helmed by leading experts, grounded in rigorous study, and committed to safe and legal standards, this program offers cutting-edge education training in an environment focused on belonging.

 -

 Trainees learn a wide variety of skills, ranging from pharmacology of psychedelics to research design.
-Coursework also covers clinical, counseling, and ethical competencies, psychedelic research protocols, and the history of use of psychoactive plants across the globe, emphasizing cultural competencies for working with diverse clients.
-The program thoroughly covers clinical work with MDMA and psilocybin (the two medicines furthest along in the FDA drug development process), with additional coursework on ketamine-assisted psychotherapy (FDA-approved for specific clinical syndromes).
+Coursework also covers facilitation, counseling, and ethical competencies, psychedelic research protocols, and the history of use of psychoactive plants across the globe, emphasizing cultural competencies for working with diverse clients.
+The program thoroughly covers work with MDMA and psilocybin (the two medicines furthest along in the FDA drug development process), with additional coursework on ketamine-assisted psychotherapy (FDA-approved for specific clinical syndromes).

 -